robinsimonklein/stimulus-devtools/README.md

 ### Install the Extension

-Download and install the Stimulus DevTools [from the Chrome Web Store](https://chromewebstore.google.com/detail/stimulus-devtools/ljofhbgbmcnggnnomninmadlnicbojbh).
+Download and install the Stimulus DevTools extension [from the Chrome Web Store](https://chromewebstore.google.com/detail/stimulus-devtools/ljofhbgbmcnggnnomninmadlnicbojbh).

 ### Open Stimulus DevTools

 1. Navigate to your web page where Stimulus controllers are used.
-2. Open Chrome DevTools by right-clicking on the page, selecting "Inspect", or using the keyboard shortcut (Ctrl+Shift+I on Windows/Linux or Cmd+Opt+I on macOS).
+2. Open Chrome DevTools by right-clicking on the page, selecting "Inspect", or using the keyboard shortcut (Ctrl+Shift+I on Windows/Linux or Cmd+Option+I on macOS).
 3. In Chrome DevTools, go to the "Stimulus" tab.

 ### Enable Stimulus DevTools on your project